shanedrabing/screpe/README.md

 ### Downloading a Webpage or a File

-Commonly, we just want to download an image, webpage, generic file, etc. Let's see how to do this with Screpe!
+Commonly, we just want to download an image, webpage, generic file, etc. Let us see how to do this with Screpe!

 ```python